Small loans can be sent today.

 Want to know more about applying for a credit card with a low credit rating?
 We've answered some common questions below.

 All credit cards work the same way, whether they’re for bad credit or not.
-Credit cards for bad credit, however, usually come with higher interest rates and are less likely to feature cashback offers or free balance transfers.
+Credit cards for bad credit, however, usually come with higher interest rates and lower credit limits.
+They are also less likely to feature cashback offers or free balance transfers.
 These cards have been created to help those with a low credit score build it up again, with small amounts that they can borrow and pay off regularly to prove their creditworthiness.

-If you are looking for a credit card to cover an emergency cost, then a short-term loan may be a good alternative.
-At Sunny, our broker partner’s market-leading panel of lenders offer loans ranging from £100 to £2,500 and can be paid back monthly, over 3 to 36 months depending on what you borrow, to spread the cost.
+At Sunny, our market-leading panel of lenders offer loans ranging from £100 to £2,500 and can be paid back monthly, over 3 to 36 months, depending on what you borrow, to spread the cost.
 If you want more information on our short-term loans, read our in-depth FAQs.